Hughes Marino Series: San Diego Life Science Pipeline

 There is a profound energy in this hub of San Diego life sciences, built on a strong foundation of large-scale players such as: Pfizer, Johnson & Johnson, Eli Lilly, Celgene, Novartis and Takeda, as well as firms ranging in size from start-up to small and mid-tier firms.
 “San Diego is very entrepreneurial in the life sciences sphere,” says Kevin Tremblay, Senior Director at BioMed Realty.
 “We are extremely bullish on the market with the continued support of venture capital and public market sources.”

 Many projects are currently taking shape, poised for delivery to the marketplace or in design and entitlement.
-Approaching 2 million square feet of new Rentable Building Area, BioMed and other developers are adding capacity swiftly to satisfy user demand.
+Approaching 2 million square feet of new Rentable Building Area, BioMed and a handful of other developers are adding capacity swiftly to satisfy user demand.
 “Our portfolio is evenly mixed with a variety of space sizes and types for tenants,” says Tremblay.

 The development posture of BioMed favors an impressive mix of new construction and infill repurpose, with compelling designs.